BMW S65 Engine ProblemsPin

 Idle Control Valve

-You will know if you have a faulty Idle Control Valve as soon as you turn the car on.
+The job of the idle control valve is pretty self-explanatory, to be honest.
+Its job is to regulate the idle speed of the S65 V8.
+You will know if you have a faulty idle control valve as soon as you turn the car on.
 Rough start and idle fluctuations are the symptoms of this, plus engine lights and error messages.
 It will also more than likely put your can into limp mode.
-Not a fatal issue, but can turn a weekend drive into a headache pretty quick.
+Not a fatal issue, but can turn a weekend drive into a headache pretty quickly.

 S65 Idle Control Valve Failure Symptoms: